 Es Puntiró has upmarket villas and chalets to offer, and apartment buildings are not permitted.
 Most of the houses enjoy fantastic views of Palma Bay.
 Thanks to the beauty of its scenery, the historic sights, the traditional lifestyle and its cultural tradition the centre of the island is equally popular with Mallorcans, the Spanish from the mainland and residents.

-We hope you’ve found this guide to central Mallorca useful.
+We hope you’ve found this guide to Central Region of Mallorca useful.
 It’s just one of more than 5,000 articles on this website detailing everything you need to know about the largest Balearic island.